groff_diff(7) — Linux manual page

 • \endinput is recognized also.

-• For backward compatibility, if \patterns is missing, the
+• For backwards compatibility, if \patterns is missing, the

 whole file is treated as a list of hyphenation patterns